-Why Hire the Law Offices of Catherine A. Schwartz for Opioid Charges in Riverside?
+Why Hire the Law Offices of Schwartz & Godbey for Opioid Charges in Riverside?

 Founding attorney Catherine A. Schwartz has more than 30 years of experience as a Riverside attorney.
 Her firm of experienced lawyers have the skills, experience, and connections to provide the best possible criminal defense representation to Riverside clients facing drug trafficking and drug possession charges for opioids in California.

 While we understand the need for law enforcement to crack down on illegal opioid operations in the state, we also believe that people convicted of nonviolent drug crimes due to addiction and desperation need medical assistance and counseling more than jail time and fines.
 When you choose the Law Offices of Schwartz & Godbey to represent your case in Riverside, you can rest assured our team will put the full weight of our skills and resources behind your case and support you every step of the way.